longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

 NetCDF conventions
 ==================

-The NCAS-RADAR convention has at its heart the CfRadial-1.4 format, and its subconventions.
-CfRadial-1.4 is a comprehensive specification, and we only discuss required elements here.
-For more complex use, e.g. for pulsed radar systems with complicated pulsing schemes, the user should consult the full CfRadial-1.4 documentation, which may be found on Github at ``https://github.com/NCAR/CfRadial``.
+The NCAS-Radar convention has at its heart the CfRadial format, and its subconventions.
+CfRadial is a comprehensive specification, and we only discuss required elements here.
+For more complex use, e.g. for pulsed radar systems with complicated pulsing schemes, the user should consult the full CfRadial documentation, which may be found on Github at ``https://github.com/NCAR/CfRadial``.

+Version 1.0 of the NCAS-Radar standard is based on CfRadial-1.4.

 .. rubric:: Strict variable and attribute names for non-field variables